Obsessive-compulsive disorder (OCD) is a long-lasting disorder defined by intrusive thoughts (obsessions) and repetitive behaviors (compulsions). ¹

 When Do Symptoms Appear?

 Symptoms for OCD will come and go at random.
-For some people, symptoms ease over time.
+For some people, they ease over time.
 For others, they worsen.
-People who struggle with OCD may try to take care of themselves by keeping away from situations or objects which bring on these symptoms.
-They may also use alcohol or drugs to self-medicate.
+People who struggle with OCD may try to take care of themselves by keeping away from situations or objects that bring on these symptoms. ⁷ Some may also use alcohol or drugs to self-medicate. ⁸

 Genetics